 When a class is created in a way that it can have only one instance at a time, it is called Singleton Design Pattern.
 The singleton pattern is basically a software design pattern that restricts the instantiation of a class to one "single" instance.
 It is used when exactly one object is enough to coordinate within the system.

-On trying to instantiate the Singleton class, it returns the same instance.
-So, if we do any modifications inside the class through some instance, it affects the variable of the single instance created and is visible on accessing that variable with that class-type defined.
+On trying to instantiate the Singleton architects' class, it returns the same instance.
+So, if we make any modifications inside the class through some instance, it affects the variable of the single instance created and is visible on accessing that variable with that class-type defined.

 Advantages of Singleton Design Pattern